This is the ultimate guide to camping at Bass Camp. Read below for the ultimate checklist, tips and tricks on how to Bass Camp, in a tent.

 Bunk beds are available for Weekend Passes at $60 per person, sharing in a dorm of 20-32 people.

 If you’re planning some beach time at Bass Camp, you can access the beach through our security gate.
 Please note that by leaving the camp grounds, you will be entering a public beach and you will require your wrist band to get back into Bass Camp.
 The beach gate will be open during peak times, with security guards and lifeguards on duty.

 Bring your beach gear, including protection from the harsh sun.
 It gets very hot in the sun, so please bring a hat and sunscreen, and drink plenty of water before, during and after your beach time.
 Also bring beach fun!
 Don’t forget the eski, beach towels, festival sunnies, inflatable unicorns, donuts and novelty pizza slices, beach balls, frisbees and all the fun you need for Bass Camp by the beach.

-Bass Camp is located at the Woodman Point Recreation Camp, with showers and flushing toilets, a camp kitchen, and everything you need for a comfortable weekend.
+Bass Camp is located at the Point Peron, with showers and flushing toilets, a camp kitchen, and everything you need for a comfortable weekend.
 There are still some important items you should bring to survive your camping experience:

 - Solar or battery powered lighting for your campsite